Why Should You Consider Becoming a Foster Carer?

 If we had to put forward the most persuasive reason to consider becoming a foster carer it would be simply that there are thousands of children and young people who are, every year, reliant on the Foster Care system.
 There are over 3,500 children and young people in care in Northern Ireland and over 80% of these are in foster care.
 These are children and young people whose current life and family circumstances mean that they urgently need to find a safe and stable home.
 And for whom, the prospect of finding that can make an invaluable difference to their life.

 “For me, it’s an opportunity to give back to somebody.
 To develop and boost them and to ensure they can try and succeed in life.”
-Laura, foster carer for unaccompanied/ separated children
+Laura, foster carer for a young refugee

 Reasons to Become a Foster Carer

 The difference that foster care can make is bigger than you might realise.
 Not only will the impact be felt on the lives of the children or young people in your care, but there are huge benefits passed on to the birth parents of children in foster care, to the community at large as well as to yourself and to those who live within your family.